China–Philippines relations: August 2025 collision of Chinese Coast Guard and Chinese Navy

+Ayungin Shoal incident

 Benham Rise

 In March 2017, Chinese ships were spotted in the Benham Rise, a protected food supply exclusive zone of the Philippines.
 The Philippines, through its ambassador to Beijing has officially asked China to explain the reported presence of one of its vessels in Benham Rise in the Pacific.
 A week later, the Chinese Ministry of Foreign Affairs released a statement saying that China is honoring the Philippines' sovereign rights over Benham Rise, and that the ship was passing by.
 However, the ship was revealed to have been on the area for about three months.
 In May 2017, Philippine president Duterte revealed that the Chinese Communist Party leader Xi Jinping made an unveiled threat of war against the Philippines over the islands in the South China Sea during a meeting in Beijing.

 In January 2018, the Department of Foreign Affairs approved the Chinese Institute of Oceanology of the Chinese Academy of Sciences to perform a scientific survey of the Rise, with the approval of President Rodrigo Duterte.
-In February, Duterte ordered the halting of all foreign researches in the Philippines Rise, however, the research being conducted by the Chinese Academy of Sciences was already finished before the halt order.
+In February, Duterte ordered the halting of all foreign researches in the Benham Rise; however, the research being conducted by the Chinese Academy of Sciences was already finished before the halt order.
+Duterte later signed an executive order renaming the Benham Rise to Philippine Rise and stressing that the rise is subject to sovereign rights and jurisdiction of the Philippines.

 The International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) of the UNESCO have rules wherein the entity that first discovers unnamed features underwater have the right to name those features, prompting Filipino officials to realize that China was after, not just research, but also the naming rights over the underwater features of the Philippine Rise which will be internationally recognized through UNESCO.
 It was later clarified by the Philippine government that all researches ongoing at the time the halting was made were officially cancelled, but the government still allows research activities in the Rise.
 Foreign researchers may still do research within the Rise if they apply for research activities through the Philippine government.
 The government is also maintaining that the Rise belongs to the Philippines.
 On 12 February 2018, the International Hydrographic Organization approved the names proposed by China for five features in the Philippine Rise after China submitted to the organization its research findings on the area.
 The Chinese naming of the features met public protests in the Philippines.